SadaleNet/projectTheGame/guideline.md

 * `camelCase`: naming with camelCase starting with `lowerCase` character.
 Example: `utils.h`, `buttonSize`
 * `CamelCase`: naming with camelCase starting with `UpperCase` character.
 Example: `Scene.cpp`, `GameObject.h`, `FileDb`
 * Abbreviation rules: for abbreviation, the letters are NOT captalized.
-Example: `playerId`, `cpuUsage`, `getUrl()` Unless otherwise specified, abbreviation rules applies to `camelCase` and `CamelCase`.
+Example: `playerId`, `cpuUsage`, `getUrl()` Unless otherwise specified, abbreviation rules apply to `camelCase` and `CamelCase`.
 * `BLOCK_UNDERSCORE`: naming with `ALL_CAPITAL_LETTER`, `SEPERATED_BY_UNDERSCORE`.
 Example: `POPULATION_LIMIT`, `EACH_GAME_OBJECT`
 * `lowercase`: naming with all lower case, `notseperatedbywhitespace`.
 Example: `gameobjects`, `scenes`